uxallthethings/wpgovernance/journey-maps.md

 In progress https://miro.com/app/board/o9J_kxoZaNo=

 ## Enterprise
-￼BWH is a large, enterprise scale company and the CEO is very accomplished technically.
+BWH is a large, enterprise scale company and the CEO is very accomplished technically.
 They dedicate a lot of their professional time to the WordPress project.
 A large percentage of their business depends on WordPress to be successful.
 The CEO was asked to take on a leadership role in the Project.
 * 👍 Large companies invest a lot of resources and make many very important contributions to the WordPress project
 * 👍 Sponsoring contributors is another support system that they bring
 * 👍 Sponsoring WordCamps and infrastructure are celebrated